Tucker Carlson spins new conspiracy linking Trump arrest to Iraq WMD

 Ep.
 3 America's principles are at stake pic.twitter.com/eJNSUVvvqY— Tucker Carlson (@TuckerCarlson) June 13, 2023

-Carlson said that from the start of his administration, Mr Trump was targetted by “filthy and decadent” politicians, and name-checked Mike Pence, Nikki Haley, Mike Pompeo and Lindsey Graham.
+Carlson said that from the start of his administration, Mr Trump was targeted by “filthy and decadent” politicians, and name-checked Mike Pence, Nikki Haley, Mike Pompeo and Lindsey Graham.

 He then accused them of “piling on with maximum force” in the wake of Mr Trump being charged over his alleged mishandling of classified documents after he left the White House.